 SXSW Pitch Not exactly a local competition, but one with heavy participation by the Bay Area startup community.

-No doubt, we’ve left some important resources off of this list.
+No doubt, we’ve left some important resources off of this list of Bay Area startup resources.
 If you see a glaring omission, send us an email or drop us a tweet @LimeTech, and we’ll add it to this page.

 LimeTech is a creative tech company with a focus on app development.
 We help brands grow their impact by building digital products that please customers and solve business challenges.
 Our work includes strategy, design, content, and tech planning.
 Check out our portfolio or reach out to start a conversation about your project.

 Agile software development is a method used by the vast majority of software development teams.
 In this article, we’ve collected a glossary of agile software development terminology, from A to Z. We cover as many common agile terms as possible, to help you get your head around agile.Read more